Anishinaabemowin Language of Kettle and Stony Point: Conquest

 This occurs when the conqueror's language replaces the indigenous languages of the conquered.
 This is the case for the Indigenous languages of Canada, especially the Anishinaabemowin language.
 When both the French and the English colonies conquered the continent of North America, government policies were erected to deal with the “Indian problem”.
 These policies were created in the attempt to force assimilation of the Indigenous people into the newly established dominant culture and language.
 This forced assimilation required that both Indigenous children and adults be only taught and speak the dominant language of English.
-Drastically impacting the number of fluent speakers of Anishinaabemowin in Kettle and Stony Point.
+This drastically impacted the number of fluent speakers of Anishinaabemowin in Kettle and Stony Point.

 Economic Pressure

-This occurs because the dominant culture controls the economy and can require the use of the dominate language for employment by subordinate linguistic groups.
+This occurs because the dominant culture controls the economy and can require the use of the dominant language for employment by subordinate linguistic groups.
 Indigenous people seeking employment and economic gain in Canada experience this problem everyday and it is a contributing factor to the state of the language use in Kettle and Stony Point.
-The dominate language in Kettle and Stony Point and surrounding areas is the language of English.
+The dominant language in Kettle and Stony Point and surrounding areas is the language of English.
 Those seeking employment in Kettle and Stony Point are required to have a good understanding of the English language and a fundamental increase in the need to understand and speak English has occurred.
 The increase of acceptance and use of the English language directly impacted the number of Indigenous people continuing to learn and actively use their own first language.

 Attitude

 This factor directly pertains to what people think about their language and with regard to whether or not it is viewed as important to their culture.
 It is only years later that the true impacts of negative attitudes can be recognized on a language.
 This is doubly true for the Indigenous languages of Canada.
-This is in part because of Indigenous people who were forced to attend residential school and most likely have mixed feelings about their languages.
+This is in part because many Indigenous people were forced to attend residential school, and so most likely have mixed feelings about their languages.
 Children were often strongly and sometimes violently discouraged from speaking their language of their heritage.
-The violent and negative attitudes demonstrated by their teachers towards their languages, is something that could have been absorbed and ingrained into the children of these schools.
+The violent and negative attitudes demonstrated by their teachers towards their languages is something that could have been absorbed and ingrained into the children of these schools.
 These children would have grown up with a negative and sometimes fearful attitude towards the use of their own heritage languages.
-These residential school survivors may not have then passed on their own languages to their children, for fear of how their children would be perceived and the treatment they may get for speaking their language.
-Creating a drastic decline in the number of fluent speakers in the community, as future children would have been raised to not value their heritage language.
+These residential school survivors may not have then passed on their own languages to their children, for fear of how their children would be perceived and the treatment they may have gotten for speaking their language.
+This would then created a drastic decline in the number of fluent speakers in the community, as future children would have been raised to not value their heritage language.
 Nor would they have any understanding of the cultural significance of the language if their parents chose not to pass on their teachings.
 This is what happened to the Indigenous people of Kettle and Stony Point, resulting in their heritage language to become endangered.